LightJason/lightjason.github.io/content/framework/agentspeak.md

 ## Benchmarking Emergency Scenario

-The video presents a performance test of our framework with 15.000 agents on an emergency scenario.
+The video presents a performance test of our framework with 15.000 agents in an emergency scenario.
 The video shows the system running in real-time on a single computer (iMac with 2,9 GHz Intel Core i5, 16 GB RAM and OSX El Captain 10.11.6).

-> The agents calculate their landmarks to the exit point (position 140 / 140 in the middle) on a grid world with 250x250 cells and starts walking.
+> The agents calculate their landmarks to the exit point (position 140 / 140 in the middle) in a grid world with 250x250 cells and start walking.
 If a cell is blocked by another agent, agents try to move to the right-side cell, if this is not possible to the left side cell; if neither is possible, the agent stops walking and waits for a random time until trying again to continue walking.
 If the agent doesn't reach a landmark within five attempts, it skips the landmark and starts walking to the next one except the exit point.

 {{< video "https://player.vimeo.com/video/202120833" "https://vimeo.com/lightjason/emergencyscenario" >}}

 ## Language Features

 We present a short overview of language examples of the _AgentSpeak(L++)_ syntax.
-You can found the full [EBNF description](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form) of the language syntax on the project [documentation page](http://lightjason.github.io/AgentSpeak/).
+You can find the full [EBNF description](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form) of the language syntax on the project [documentation page](http://lightjason.github.io/AgentSpeak/).
 The Railroad / Syntax diagrams of the _AgentSpeak(L++)_ language:

 * [Agent Railroad / Syntax Diagram](http://lightjason.github.io/AgentSpeak/rrd-output/html/org/lightjason/agentspeak/grammar/Agent.g4/)
 * [PlanBundle Railroad / Syntax Diagram](http://lightjason.github.io/AgentSpeak/rrd-output/html/org/lightjason/agentspeak/grammar/PlanBundle.g4/)